Making a complaint

 BT64 1AD

-In submitting the form, you will be authorising the Commission to share your personal data, in relation to the complaint, with your chosen representative.
+The Commission only accepts consent for authorised representatives submitted via the ‘Form of authority’ below and, if required, may also seek further confirmation of your identity.
+In submitting the form, you will be authorising the Commission to accept a complaint from the authorised representative and to share your personal data, in relation to the complaint, with your chosen representative.

-Once this form has been received and processed, the Commission will correspond via your authorised representative regarding the particular matter only.
-The appointment will continue until the complaint about service has been closed by the Commission, for example on receipt of a final decision from the Commission on the complaint matter.
+Once this form has been received and processed, the Commission will correspond via your authorised representative regarding matters related to the complaint only.
+No communications relating to your complaint can take place with a representative unless authority to do so has been accepted and recorded on the Commission’s systems.
+The appointment will continue until the complaint about service has been closed by the Commission, for example on issue of a final decision from the Commission on the complaint matter

 Raising concerns - a good practice guide for the public sector